stefan-bergstein/openshift-tutorials/ml-monitoring/ml-monitoring.md

 # Machine Learning Model Monitoring

-### Goal
+Machine Learning models are developed, trained and deployed within more and more intelligent applications.
+Most of the modern applications are developed as cloud-native applications and deployed on Kubernetes.
+There are several ways to serve your ML model so that application components can call a prediction REST web service.
+Seldon Core is a framework that makes it easy to deploy ML models.
+The Seldon Core metric functionality is an important feature for operational model performance monitoring and can support you observing potential model drift.

-Explore how to deploy and monitor ML models on OpenShift using Seldon Core, Prometheus and Grafana.
+In this blog post we are going to explore how to deploy and monitor ML models on OpenShift Kubernetes using Seldon Core, Prometheus and Grafana.

 ### Topics
 * [Install Seldon Core, Prometheus and Grafana](#install-seldon-core-prometheus-and-grafana)